Dr. J. Gus Mueller:

 Dr. Mueller is married to Corlette, a very talented glass artist and animal lover, who grew up in Gulf Breeze, and graduated from the University of West Florida with a BS and an MBA degree.
 They have 3 children, Gabriel, Luke, and Leo.
 The whole family helps take care of two cats, Clyde the Golden Retriever, Lizzie the Bearded Dragon, an assortment of fish, and 10 chickens.

 When Dr. Mueller has time, he loves to run through the Naval Live Oaks trails, work in the outdoors, fish, ride around the bay, and especially casting his net for mullet when they are in in the bay.

 Dr. Mueller loves the Northwest Florida community and all it has to offer.
-He is still happy he moved here over 30 years ago, and is still excited to practice in an American Animal Hospital Association accredited practice (less than 15% of practices in the U.S.), and has always felt fortunate to have high quality professionals to work with, including his time at the Zoo, with the FVMA, and with the local colleges.
+He is still happy he moved here in 1983, and is still excited to practice in an American Animal Hospital Association accredited practice (less than 15% of practices in the U.S.), and has always felt fortunate to have high quality professionals to work with, including his time at the Zoo, with the FVMA, and with the local colleges.

 Dr. Davis was born and raised in Orlando, Florida with her loving Puerto Rican family.
 Her love for animals and interest in science developed at a very young age and drove her to pursue a career in veterinary medicine at Tuskegee University College of Veterinary Medicine.

 Prior to Tuskegee University, Dr. Davis studied Zoology at the University of Florida.
 Throughout her academic studies, she trained and refined her knowledge working as a veterinary technician and taking part in research as well as several small animal externships at various shelters and animal hospitals in the area.
 Her special interests include internal medicine, preventative care, exotic animals and pocket-pets.